 CONCEPT OF THE ORDER

 Granular soils are clayey soils in which kaolin-group minerals are dominant, and are usually associated with vermiculite and hydrous-interlayered vermiculite.
 The soil fabric comprises polyhedral peds with strength characteristics which change rapidly with water content.
 Consistence is sticky and plastic.
 The presence of vermiculite gives these soils a moderate buffer capacity.
-The soils lack the weak strength, friable failure, low plasticity, and low-activity-clay properties which either define or are accessory to Oxidic soils.
+The soils lack the weak strength, friable failure, low plasticity, and low-activity-clay properties which either define or are accessory to Oxidic Soils.
 Clay coatings where they occur are thin.

 CORRELATION